First Congo War: Others

 Numerous other external actors played lesser roles in the First Congo War.
 Burundi, which had recently come under the rule of a pro-Tutsi leader, supported Rwandan and Ugandan involvement in Zaire but provided very limited military support.
-Zambia, Zimbabwe, and the South Sudanese rebel army, the SPLA, also gave measured amounts of military support to the rebel movement.
+Zambia, Zimbabwe, and the South Sudanese rebel army, the SPLA, gave measured amounts of military support to the rebel movement.
 Eritrea, an ally of Rwanda under Kagame, sent an entire battalion of its army to support the invasion of Zaire.

-Likewise, Tanzania, South Africa and Ethiopia provided support to the anti-Mobutu coalition.
+Tanzania, South Africa and Ethiopia provided support to the anti-Mobutu coalition.
 Other than from UNITA, Mobutu also received some aid from Sudan, whom Mobutu had long supported against the SPLA, though the exact amount of aid is unclear and ultimately was unable to hinder the advance of opposing forces.
 Zaire also employed foreign mercenaries from several African and European countries, including Chadian troops.

-France also provided Mobutu's government with financial support and military aid, facilitated by the Central African Republic, and diplomatically advocated for international intervention to stop the AFDL's advance, but later backed down due to U.S. pressure.
-China and Israel provided the Mobutu regime with technical assistance, while Kuwait also reportedly provided $64 million to Zaire for the purchase of weapons, but later denied doing so.
+France provided Mobutu's government with financial support and military aid, facilitated by the Central African Republic, and diplomatically advocated for international intervention to stop the AFDL's advance, but later backed down due to U.S. pressure.
+China and Israel provided the Mobutu regime with technical assistance.
+Kuwait reportedly provided $64 million to Zaire for the purchase of weapons, but later denied doing so.

 In 1997 United States European Command supervised the U.S. Army's Southern Europe Task Force (SETAF) and elements of two Marine Expeditionary Units to carry out Operation Guardian Retrieval, to evacuate approximately 550 US citizens from the country.
 SETAF prepared Joint Task Force Guardian Retrieval to carry out the non-combatant evacuation (NEO).
 The Marine Corps supported the evacuation with the 26th Marine Expeditionary Unit (MEU), special operations capable, which had initially been sent to Albania, to support Operation Silver Wake.
 The 26th MEU was relieved two weeks early by the and the 22nd Marine Expeditionary Unit.